-There’s something really quite special about wedding photographers.
+There’s something really quite special about a wedding photographer.
 They make it their life’s work to capture beautiful, intimate moments between couples as they step into the next chapter of their lives together.
 These images will be passed on from generation to generation, it is a huge responsibility.
 With their cameras, they are able to tell the visual story of the wedding celebration—and I’m continually in awe of how beautifully they capture the essence of our couples!
 I am very passionate about photography and the work wedding photographers dedicate their lives to.

 Couples can find it difficult and overwhelming to select their wedding photographer.
 My advice?
 Make sure you click with them.
 How you feel around your photographer is as important as their portfolio (if not more).
 At the end of the day, you need someone who will make you comfortable and confident in front of the camera and someone who is committed and invested in capturing your wedding and telling your story.
 We often say, after the wedding is over, the wedding photos are one of the only things you will have left to help you remember the wedding day.